Honkl/MarioAI/README.md

 Refactored MarioAI code from: http://code.google.com/p/marioai/

 # MarioAI Version 0.3.1
+## General Artificial Interface
+This game is used for project 'General artificial intelligecne for game playing'.
+For project purposes, we implemented own interface for communication between AI and the game.
+Whole general AI project is available [here](https://github.com/Honkl/general-ai).
+Some important things for this project:
+- Interface that we use is in directory `MarioAI4J-Playground/src/mario` (priority is `GeneralAgent.java`)
+- Reward must be defined in [`MarioEnviroment.java`](https://github.com/Honkl/MarioAI/blob/master/MarioAI4J/src/ch/idsia/benchmark/mario/environments/MarioEnvironment.java) file

 ## Project structure
 **MarioAI4J** -> main project containing MarioSimulator (runnable as is), which is featuring keyboard-controlled mario, use arrows + A(jump) + S(peed/hoot) ... oh and do not forget to try to press 'G' (multiple times) to visualize Mario's receptive field

 **MarioAI4J-Agents** -> example agents, this project must reference MarioAI4J in order to compile